Up a level | ||||||||||

 Since I cannot easily represent such fractions on the computer screen,

-I have replaced them with the normally used arithmetic equivalent of ¼ or ½.
+I have replaced some of them with the normally used arithmetic equivalent of ¼ or ½.

 1885(?)
 Postage stamp of 1880-82 (SG 95) overprinted as type 7 or 8 in red.
 White wove paper.
 No watermark.
 Perf.
 14